husarion/ur-docker/README.md

 ## [UR5e-onrobot-rg2](./demo/ur5e-onrobot-rg2/)

-Run or simulate the Panther robot equipped with a UR5e manipulator, Velodyne Puck LiDAR, Zed2i camera, and OnRobot RG2 gripper.
+This Docker image enables you to run or simulate the Panther robot equipped with a UR5e manipulator, Velodyne Puck LiDAR, Zed2i camera, and OnRobot RG2 gripper.
 Moveit Wizard Manager can be used to create a [custom package](#customize-your-moveit_config-package-optional) based on [ur5e_onrobot_rg2_moveit_config](https://github.com/husarion/ur_ros/tree/main/ur5e_onrobot_rg2_moveit_config), making it possible to personalize robot setup.

 > **Note** 💡
 >